Firespindash/apache-server-control-app/README.md

 Apache Server Control with Mini Terminal Open (ThemeSet: Akava-Kv, ThemeEngine: _Kvantum_, De: _Kde_)
 ![Terminal opened](apache-ctrl-terminal-screenshot.png)

-This app was created to help web developers to increase their productivity when handling the server, allowing a simpler/faster control of the _Apache_ Server.
+This app was created to help web developers to increase their productivity when handling the server, allowing a simpler/faster control of the _Apache Server_.

 ## Installation & Considerations
 This program does not pre-install its dependencies.
 The dependencies are: _python3_, _PyQt5_, and _Apache_/_httpd_.